MCT-master/mct-master.github.io/_posts/2020-05-20-breathing-through-max.md

 categories: Motion-Tracking
 author: Jackson Goode
 image: /assets/img/jacksong/distance.png
-excerpt: "A system to track your rate of breath and sonify it through Max"
+excerpt: "For the COVID-19 version of motion-tracking, I developed a system to track your rate of breath and sonify it through Max.
+It emphasized the tenants of biofeedback and hopes to serve as a responsive system for stress relief."
-Keywords: Max, sonification, breathing, hci
+Keywords: Max, sonification, breathing, hci, meditation, stress-relief
 ---

 ## Rationale